CookiestMonster/Portal-Knights-Save-Editor/format.md

     → per entry: [optional zstd] → [optional SNPY/snappy] → BSON document(s)
 ```

-`pk_manager.py` is a single-file GUI that discovers these saves, decompresses
+`pk_save_editor.py` (and earlier `pk_manager.py`) is a single-file GUI that
-entries, parses BSON, and can patch scalars / inventory with backup + CRC
+discovers these saves, decompresses entries, parses BSON, maps terrain
+voxels, and can patch scalars / inventory / NPCs with backup + CRC
 verification on the main write paths.

 ---